-Commercial diving is a career like no other.
-Divers Institute of Technology has been training world-class divers since 1968.
-Our faculty and curriculum are respected throughout the industry, with DIT graduates working all over the globe.
-Our program trains divers to excel throughout the commercial diving industry, from the offshore petroleum production to inland underwater construction, nuclear power diving and any other area divers may be employed.
+Divers Institute’s faculty and curriculum are respected throughout an industry that employs our graduates all over the globe.
+Our program trains divers to excel throughout the commercial diving industry, from offshore petroleum production to inland underwater construction, nuclear power diving, and any other commercial/industrial underwater work.

-Diving requires a unique skill set, and the industry promotes from within, which provides an endless opportunity for advancement.
-As long as you maintain good health and physical fitness, you can dive well into your 50’s: the industry will take you as far as you want to go.
+Since diving requires a unique skill set, the industry promotes from within.
+As long as you maintain good health and physical fitness, you can dive well into your 50’s.
+The industry will take you as far as you want to go.

 The Offshore commercial diving industry is where about half of DIT graduates begin their careers.
 The term offshore refers work that takes place on vessels and platforms in the open ocean both domestically and abroad.
 Imagine a floating football stadium that gets blasted with heavy storms or hurricanes a few months a year and you start to have some idea of the magnitude of inspection, maintenance, and repair work that divers are a huge part of offshore.